Incident Investigation: Importance, Step-by-Step Guide, Training

 • Not be able to identify any measures that employers and employees can take to prevent future incidents

-Using the systems approach is more productive and avoids the assignation of the blame to specific individuals.
-With the case study, the systems approach will lead the investigation to identify actionable system failures that led to the employee’s injury.
+Using the systems approach is more productive and avoids the assignation of blame on specific individuals.
+With the case study, the systems approach will lead the investigation to identify actionable system failures that led to employee injuries.
 The possible system failures in this example can be defective equipment, lack of training, poor surface maintenance, or failure to eliminate identified hazards.

 Focus on Root Causes